scthornton/securecode-web/PUBLICATION_READINESS.md

    - Submit to Papers with Code

 6. **Blog Post**
-   - Write technical blog post for perfecXion.ai
+   - Write technical blog post for
    - Cross-post to Medium/Dev.to
    - Include usage examples and case studies